szoftveres/RF_instruments/vna/README.md

 Adjustable RF output level is a premium VNA feature; a budget-class Siglent SNA5002A 4.5 GHz VNA costs somewhere near $10k.

-When a programmable attenuator is built into the VNA before the RF coupler, it opens up many possibilities, like being able to carry out power sweeps, as well being able to measure small-signal devices, well below compression with plenty of dynamic range, which is the main goal of this project.
+Level-adjustable RF source inside the VNA opens up many possibilities, like being able to carry out power sweeps, as well being able to measure small-signal devices, well below compression with plenty of dynamic range, which was the main goal of this project.

 ![boxed](boxed.jpg)